Xperaz/OOP-Hard-Parts/Notes/4-New_Keyword.md

 But now we need to adjust how we write the body of CreateUser - how can we:

-- Could you refer to the auto-created object? : we can use `this`;
+- Could we refer to the auto-created object? : we can use `this`;
 - Know where to put our single copies of functions?: we can use `prototype inheritance`.

 > More details about prototype inheritance are in the next sections.

 ## Functions are both objects and functions